firebolt-db/firebolt-node-sdk/README.md

 });
 ```

-will produce `select 'foo', 123` query
+The previous query will produce: `select 'foo', 123` query

 <a id="querysettings"></a>
 ### QuerySettings